Classic DP: 0-1 Knapsack Problem

 return dp[N][W]

-Step three, think about the logic of state transition based on "choices".
+Step 3: According to the "choices", think about the state transition logic.

-This requires combining the definition of the dp
+This depends on our definition of the dp

-array to see how these two choices affect the state:
+array, and how the two choices affect the state.

 dp[i][w]

-items (starting count from 1), when the current capacity of the knapsack is w
+items (counted from 1), with current backpack capacity w

-, the maximum value that can be packed in this situation is dp[i][w]
+, the maximum value you can carry is dp[i][w]

 .